Small Area Estimation with Spatially Varying Natural Exponential Families: Small area models with spatially varying natural exponential families

-In real applications, measuring uncertainty of the empirical Bayes estimator is required to asses the reliability of the estimates.
-Traditionally, an estimator of mean squared errors have been used for the purpose, see Prasad and Rao (1990) and Datta et al. (2005).
+In real-life applications, it is important to measure the uncertainty of the empirical Bayes estimator in order to assess the reliability of the estimates.
+Traditionally, an estimator of MSEs has been used for this purpose (see Prasad and Rao (1990) and Datta et al. (2005)).
+The MSE of the empirical Bayes estimator $\muh_i$ can be expressed as